MiguelV5/MiguelV5/README.md

   <br>

-<p align="center">🌱 A list of technologies and tools I frequently use, or I'm currently learning/improving at. </p>
+<p align="center">🌱 A list of technologies and tools that I frequently use and am constantly improving at </p>

 <p align="center">・ Languages:</p>